ianmoran11/ralplan/README.md

 ## Execute your plan

-Specify the resourcews you have available and your blocks of time, then plot the result.
+Specify the resources you have available and your blocks of time, then plot the result.

 ``` r